Festo-se/cyclonedx-editor-validator/docs/available_commands.md

     # Perform several operations on properties using set-command
     cdx-ev set bom.json --from-file mysetfile.json

-If the file contains a component not present in the SBOM, a error is thrown.
-This can be disabled with the `--ignore-missing` command.
-So only a message that the component was not found and could not be updated is logged.

-    cdx-ev set bom.json --from-file mysetfile.json --ignore-missing

 ## validate

 This command is used to validate the SBOM against a JSON schema.